smabdullah/post-install-windows/README.md

 ### Common Issues
 1. **Package Installation Failures**
-   - Try running the command again
    - Check your internet connection
-   - Run `choco install [package-name] -v` for verbose output
+   - Try installing the package manually by running `choco install [package-name]`

 2. **Permission Issues**
    - Ensure you are running as administrator